 One of the most famous Chinese New Year Traditions is giving red packets.
 By giving Ang Pao or Ong Bao or red envelope/red packets with NEW money to children, elders are hoping to pass on a year of good fortune and blessings.
 It’s not important how much money you put in but the envelope and the money have to be new.
 Don’t use white envelopes, as they are used in funerals only.

-Here’s a new Ang Pao I got with a pig design as Chinese New Year 2019 is the year of the pig in the Chinese Zodiac.
+Here’s an Ang Pao with a pig design from the last Chinese New Year.
 The Chinese Zodiac runs in a 12-year cycle represented by 12 animal signs and this 2020, it’s the year of the rat.
 Each animal has its own characteristic, people born during the year of the rat are believed to have an honest nature.
 They are known for diligence, dependability, strength, and determination.
 Do you know anybody born in the year of the rat, I know he is industrious, not sure about thrifty, haha.

 Before the New Year, one must clean up to sweep out the bad luck.
 On the other hand, on New Year’s day, one must not sweep as that is considered sweeping out the good luck.
 After you’ve cleaned, you can put up decorations like the Chinese character that means good fortune.
-You can also see this Chinese character upside down which mean good fortune is coming or has already arrived.
+You can also see this Chinese character upside down which means good fortune is coming or has already arrived.
 Most families keep them in the house even after the celebration to usher in good luck and prosperity throughout the year.

 Oranges, which sounds like ‘gold’ in Cantonese, symbolize wealth while tangerines symbolize good tidings as it sounds like ‘good luck’ in Chinese.
 Thus, they are symbols of abundant wealth and happiness.
 Traditionally, people bring a bag of oranges or tangerines when visiting family or friends during Chinese New Year.
 You can also find small tangerine trees in homes as decorations during the Chinese New Year.
 When visiting to give gifts, make sure not to do it on the 3rd day or the fifth day of the Lunar New Year as this is considered bad luck.